NanoCommons/user-handbook/docs/FAIRification/ten-simple-actions.md

 <b>Action 10</b>
 Read the recipes in the ELIXIR-hosted <a href="https://faircookbook.elixir-europe.org/">FAIR CookBook</a>
-which gives many more ideas on how to make your output more FAIR.
+ which gives many more ideas on how to make your output more FAIR (Rocca-Serra et al., 2023).

 ## Conclusion

 This article gives ten simple actions to make EU NanoSafety Cluster research output more findable using solutions adopted by the NSC (projects).
 Findable is a minimal step for making output more reusable (more FAIR) and at the very least supports our dissemination activities and exchange of knowledge about nanomaterial safety.
-For experimental nanosafety data, the sharing via community templates is coming along nicely13,14.
+For experimental nanosafety data, the sharing via community templates is coming along nicely (GRACIOUS, 2019, Kochev et al., 2020).
 But I wish for a future where all NSC research output is made findable, whether open-licensed or not.
 The EU NanoSafety Cluster helps with this, beyond just data, but needs your input, as described by the ten actions.

 References